ClaudioBardales/SSproject/README.md

 ## About This Project

 This is a project that simple store wanted me to make.
 I wasen't able to finish it in time, but I did learn more regular expressions and using logic with those expressions.
+I also started to take notes to organize myself and stick to the course instead of being all over the place.

 ## Setup